Self-Supervised Multimodal Learning: A Survey: Background

 \subsubsection{Generative vs Self-Supervised Models}

 Generative models, such as generative adversarial networks (GANs) \cite{GAN2014} and diffusion models \cite{ho2020DDPM}, are unsupervised learners.
-We primarily focus on self-supervised representation learning algorithms.
-Therefore, we will exclude discussion of these models in this survey and instead refer readers to other surveys \cite{zhan2021multimodal,Frolov2021AdversarialTS,Yang2022DiffusionMA} that focus on these topics.
+We primarily focus on self-supervised algorithms for representation learning.
+Thus, we will exclude discussion of these models in this survey and instead refer readers to other surveys \cite{zhan2021multimodal,Frolov2021AdversarialTS,Yang2022DiffusionMA} that focus on these topics.